Buying Rental Properties With Hard Money Loans Versus Non-QM Loans

 - Creative mortgage strategies can in Buying Rental Properties With Hard Money Loans with zero money down by refinancing investor’s other properties

 The cost of Non-QM Loans is a fraction of the cost of hard-money loans.

 Benefits Of Buying Rental Properties With Hard Money Loans Versus Traditional Loans

 Hard Money Financing is not just for real estate investors with bad credit or no income verification.
-Buying Rental Properties With Hard Money Loans is often used by many established investors with blue chip real estate portfolios and triple A plus credit due the following reasons:
+Buying Rental Properties With Hard Money Loans is often used by many established investors with blue-chip real estate portfolios and triple-A plus credit due to the following reasons:

-- Buying Rental Properties With Hard Money Loans gives time for real estate investors to rehab the 10 apartments, rent it to tenants for market rent which is $1,000 per month, then go for end long term financing at a much lower interest rate and pay off the hard money lender.
+- Buying Rental Properties With Hard Money Loans gives time for real estate investors to rehab the 10 apartments

 Difference Between Hard Money Versus Private Money Lenders

 The main difference between private and hard money is the private money lender is a private individual and/or group of private people lending the money.

 - Most private lenders normally do not deal with the actual borrower